 GPU enabled virtual machines

-Example use cases include graphics rendering, video editing, remote visualisation, high performance computing and analytics.
+Example use cases include simulation, deep learning, graphics rendering, video editing and remote visualisation.